xianwew/Microservice-E-Commerce-FullStack/README.md

 - **Public Subnet:** The public subnet hosts the bastion host, which provides a secure entry point for accessing resources in the private subnet.
 This bastion host allows SSH access to private instances through a single, monitored entry point.

-- **Private Subnet:** The private subnet houses critical components such as EKS worker nodes and middleware services, which do not require direct internet access.
+- **Private Subnet:** The private subnet houses critical components such as EKS worker nodes, which do not require direct internet access.
 This configuration keeps sensitive data and services protected, enhancing overall security.

 #### NAT Gateway